Robert E. Lee – Biography, Major Facts, & Achievements

 Ulysses S. Grant, in 1864, realizing how weak Lee’s army was, decided to launch a series of attacks.
 Lee was successful in the initial ones but they were defeated when he sent Jubal A. Early to lead the raid.
 Robert and his army were outnumbered in the subsequent attack as a result of inadequate supplies.
 On the 9th of April 1865, he surrendered his army to Ulysses S. Grant at Appomattox Court House in Virginia.
 After the surrender, he instructed his men to be good citizens, not to fight but go home.
 This was the end of the civil war.

 Robert E. Lee after the Civil War

 Robert E. Lee became the President of Washington and Lee University in Virginia in 1865.
 He dedicated his last years to education.
-Also, he requested a national reconciliation; he did everything he could to create a reconciliation between the North and the South.
+Also, he requested a national reconciliation; he did everything he could to create patch up the relationship between the North and the South.

 Robert E, Lee is remembered in two different ways; in the south as a hero and the North, possibly, as a traitor.
-He died on the 12th of October 1870 at age 63.
-In 1975, Lee’s citizenship was posthumously restored by the U.S. Congress, effective June 13, 1865.
+He died of pneumonia on the 12th of October 1870 at age 63.
+In 1975, Robert E. Lee’s citizenship was posthumously restored by the U.S. Congress, effective June 13, 1865.

 FACT CHECK: At World History Edu, we strive for utmost accuracy and objectivity.
 But if you come across something that doesn’t look right, don’t hesitate to leave a comment below.